DmitryEfimenko/ngspot/packages/remote-data-rx/README.md

 ### option: "subject":

-Imagine you have a side-effect in your application, which is in charge of posting data to the server.
+Imagine having a side-effect in the application, which is in charge of posting data to the server.
 In this case, there is no way to assign the result of the post to an observable.
-So instead, we're telling the `trackRemoteData` operator to push results into a different subject.
-For a convenience sake, this library provides a tiny function to generate such subject, which is a BehaviorSubject initialized with `notAskedState`.
+So instead, developers tell the `trackRemoteData` operator to push results into a different subject.
+For convenience's sake, this library provides a tiny function to generate such subject, which is a BehaviorSubject initialized with `notAskedState`.
 The function is called `trackingRemoteDataSubject()`.

 ```ts
 import { trackRemoteData } from '@ngspot/remote-data-rx';